Document Control Software FAQ’s

 Is document control software secure?

-Document control software frequently uses a security method known as role-based access control (RBAC).
+Documentation control software frequently uses a security method known as role-based access control (RBAC).
 With this method, accessing, modifying, or deleting a document is based on a user’s role within the company.
 An ordinary line worker probably wouldn’t be capable of modifying a training document, but their supervisor might.
-This feature helps keep documents secure and accurate, preventing privacy violations and increasing worker safety.
+This feature helps keep sensitive documents secure and accurate, preventing privacy violations and increasing worker safety.

 Which software is best for document control?

-ETQ Reliance NXG contains a robust document control application with powerful automation, security, version control, and more features.
+ETQ Reliance NXG cloud-based solution contains a robust document control application with powerful automation, security, version control, and more features.
 With Reliance NXG, quality managers can use document control as a single source of truth for critical data, ensuring that critical business documentation is kept up to date and never lost.

 What software packages do Document Controllers use?